 In the Geometry Tool Palette, select the Volumes->Cylinder tool and turn off the Decompose property in the Properties Panel.
 Set the Radius to 0.2 and set Z Height to 1.
 Press Enter on the keyboard to apply the changes to the Properties Panel.

 The Decompose option instructs Caedium to split the cylinder into six four-edged faces.
 This option is useful in simplifying the meshing process.

 To rotate the view so you can see the reference face used in the next step, left-click-and-drag the mouse in the View Window until your view looks like that shown below.

 Drag and drop the Volumes->Cylinder tool directly onto the box (volume) face furthest away from the origin in the Z direction.
 Double-click the first face in the Select dialog and select Done to generate a cylinder (volume_1).

-Click on the Fit All icon in the Toolbar so that you can see all the geometry in the View Window.
+In the Home Toolbar click the Fit-All button to see all the geometry in the View Window.

 The cylinder base will be centered on the box face.